rmv102/aodtoptimization/README.md

-# aodtoptimization

-#A guide to Installing NVIDIA Omniverse Aerial DT (Simplified)
+# A guide to Installing NVIDIA Omniverse Aerial DT (Simplified with solutions to common problems)

 # 1. The requirements that worked for my system but does not say so in the official documentation: